China Marks

-China Marks (born 1942, Kansas City, Missouri) is an American artist creating process-directed sewn drawings and one-of-a-kind books.
+China Marks (born 1942, Kansas City, Missouri) is an American artist creating process-directed sewn drawings and books.

 Education

 Marks earned a Bachelor of Fine Arts in Sculpture from the Kansas City Art Institute and a Master of Fine Arts in Sculpture from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis.

 Career

 Art

 From the 1970s through the early 1980s, Marks trained and worked primarily as a sculptor and embraced drawing, painting, and printmaking.
 A fellowship at the Center for Innovative Print and Paper, now the Brodsky Center for Innovative Print and Paper at Rutgers University, in 1989 resulted in a group of monotypes created over three days.
-These monotypes showed Marks’ affinity for imaginative figuration and narrative and reconfirmed her love of drawing.